EvangeliaS/Eigenfaces-for-Face-Recognition/README.md

 This project implements the Eigenfaces method for face recognition using PCA (Principal Component Analysis).
 Eigenfaces combine PCA for feature extraction and the nearest neighbor classifier for face recognition.
 The dataset used in this project is the Yale B dataset, containing images of 10 individuals under 64 different lighting conditions.

 ## Training and Testing
+From the Yale B face dataset, the following subsets are used:

+Set_1: person_01.png to person_07.png (i.e., the first 7 images of each individual)
+Set_2: person_08.png to person_19.png
+Set_3: person_20.png to person_31.png
+Set_4: person_32.png to person_45.png
+Set_5: person_46.png to person_64.png

 The Eigenfaces method was trained with two different values of dimensionality 9 and 30.
 Here are the results for accuracy on different sets: